 The role of the Geneva+ working group (2015-2018)

-The concrete work on GESDA as a new type of Science and Diplomacy organization in Geneva started with the creation in Spring 2015 by the Swiss Minister of Foreign Affairs Didier Burkhalter of an international working group called “Geneva+”.
+The concrete work on GESDA as a new type of science and diplomacy organization in Geneva started with the creation in Spring 2015 by Swiss Minister of Foreign Affairs Didier Burkhalter of an international working group called “Geneva+”.

-GESDA came out in 2018 as a proposal of this working group to the new Swiss Minister of Foreign Affairs Ignazio Cassis.
-It was then finalized with him and its ministry by the President and Vice President of the Geneva+ working group.
-Then the final proposal was endorsed by the Swiss and Geneva authorities in February 2019.
+The working group floated GESDA as a proposal in 2018 to the new Swiss Minister of Foreign Affairs, Ignazio Cassis.
+The President and Vice President of the Geneva+ working group then finalized it with Cassis and the ministry.
+The Swiss and Geneva authorities then endorsed the final proposal in February 2019.

-Initially, this Geneva+ working group had been set up to bring together the UN in Geneva, local government representatives as well as Swiss and foreign thought leaders interested in the future of Geneva international ecosystem.
-Its intermediate report released in January 2017 concluded that Geneva needed to cope with several new challenges of multilateralism:
+Initially, this Geneva+ working group had been set up to bring together the UN in Geneva, local government representatives as well as Swiss and foreign thought leaders interested in the future of the International Geneva ecosystem.
+Its intermediate report released in January 2017 concluded that Geneva needed to cope with several new multilateralism challenges:

-- Responding to the accelerating pace of technological development and its consequences on our daily lives and on national and international governance.
+- Respond to the accelerating pace of technological development and its consequences on our daily lives and on national and international governance.

-- Going beyond the silo thinking that often characterizes international organizations by adopting innovative working methods based on new technology.
+- Go beyond the silo thinking that often characterizes international organizations by adopting innovative working methods based on new technology.